IOC details Russia stance for Olympics, cites human rights - NewsBreak

 The International Olympic Committee's move last week to map a pathway to Paris for athletes from Russia and Belarus who have not actively supported the war provoked strong objections from Ukraine, which wants to see those countries remain banned from most international sports.

-Publishing a series of explanations and rebuttals to its critics Thursday, the the Olympic body also responded to Ukrainian president Volodymyr Zelenskyy’s invitation for his IOC counterpart Thomas Bach to return and see the ruined city of Bakhmut.
+Publishing a series of explanations and rebuttals to its critics Thursday, the Olympic body also responded to Ukrainian president Volodymyr Zelenskyy's invitation for his IOC counterpart, Thomas Bach, to return and see the ruined city of Bakhmut.

 "Currently there are no plans for another visit to Ukraine," the IOC said, noting that Bach visited Kyiv last July and had since spoken with Zelenskyy in telephone calls.